ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 Keywords are best suited for use as the PC’s core area of expertise.

-In certain genres, you may require multiple keywords: for example, one for area of expertise, another for species or culture, and perhaps a third for religious af liation.
+In certain genres, you may require multiple keywords: for example, one for area of expertise, another for species or culture, and perhaps a third for religious affiliation.

 Here are two ways to handle keywords.
 If in doubt, choose Umbrella.